pnochisaki/young-inglewood/_content/pages/home.md

       cracked the code on complexity and depth of flavor while maintaining our wines' approachability and flexibility with food.
-Fans are just as likely to open our bottles to enjoy alongside a delicious meal as they are to savor our bottle over a delightful fireside chat.
+Fans are just as likely to open our bottles to enjoy alongside a delicious meal as they are to savor our bottle over a fireside chat.

       <br><br>